Tokuda, Kip Yoshio (1946-2013)

 See Additional Media

 Kip Yoshio Tokuda was a Sansei (third generation) Japanese American civil rights leader, public servant, Washington State legislator, and advocate for the rights of children, disabled persons, and LGBTQ+ individuals.
-He is credited with the co-founding of the Japanese American Community Center of Washington in Seattle, the state legislature’s annual observation of the Japanese American Day of Remembrance, and the state’s Civil Liberties Public Education Fund, which now carries his name.
+He is credited with the co-founding of the Japanese Cultural & Community Center of Washington in Seattle, the state legislature’s annual observation of the Japanese American Day of Remembrance, and the state’s Civil Liberties Public Education Fund, which now carries his name.
 He created leadership programs for Asian American youth, including the Asian Pacific Islander Community Leadership Foundation, mentoring and nurturing future generations of Asian American leaders.

 "Quite Rebellious"

 Born October 8, 1946, in Seattle to parents George (1912-1985) and Tama Inouye Tokuda (1920-2013), Clifford "Kip" Tokuda was the second of five siblings.
 His mother’s parents immigrated from Kochiken Prefecture in Japan, while his father’s parents immigrated from Shigaken Prefecture.
 George’s family settled in Mukilteo and Tama grew up in Japantown, Seattle, where she attended the Seattle Japanese language school and Japanese Dance School and was an accomplished dancer.
-George and Tama met during World War II when both were incarcerated in the Minidoka, Idaho, relocation camp.
+George and Tama met during World War II when both were incarcerated in the Minidoka, Idaho, incarceration camp.
 She was a librarian, and he started checking out a lot of books, a story chronicled decades later by Tokuda's niece Maggie Tokuda-Hall (b.
 1984) in a 2022 bestselling book, Love In The Library.

 Tokuda's older brother Floyd (1944-2020), known as "Butchie," was born at Minidoka.
 Because Butchie had a severe developmental disability, Tokuda's parents treated Kip as an unofficial "eldest son" and often put him in charge of Butchie and the other children who followed: Valerie (b.
 1948), Wendy (b.
 1950), and Marilyn (b.
 1953).
 Tokuda became his older brother’s unofficial protector and, much later in life, one of his legal guardians.
 The experience of protecting his brother left a lifelong impact on Kip and the rest of the Tokuda children.
 In a 2024 interview, younger sister Wendy credited Butchie’s life with teaching all of the Tokuda siblings about the value of compassion and standing up for others.